 Wanuri Kahiu is an accomplished Kenyan filmmaker, producer and author, known for her incredible film ‘Whisper‘, she’s interested in telling African stories in a more adventurous way, a way she calls ‘Afrobubblegum‘.
+This time she comes ahead with Rafiki.
 A world of she’s created of Africa shown in a new character, one that has the people doing incredible things and reaching new elevations of their own creation in a new Africa that appreciates them more.
 It’s exciting to experience a new era of storytelling in Africa being championed by young filmmakers all over deciding to reach a new audience, an audience with the zeal of making a more resourceful future for themselves.

 I’m so excited!!!!
 We did it!!!
 My new film RAFIKI is invited to premiere at Cannes Film Festival.
 First Kenyan feature film to be invited to the festival.
 Please join me in congratulating the Kenyan cast and crew!
 What an amazing feat! #AKenyanFirst #RafikiMovie #cannes2018